Build accessibility and inclusion through disability awareness training

 Disability-inclusive design and practices should be embedded at all stages of an employee’s journey throughout the workplace.
 Many changes are simple and affordable, but where should you start?

-Our disability awareness training outlines the barriers faced by disabled individuals and intersects with our neurodiversity training, providing an integrated approach.
+Our disability awareness training outlines the barriers faced by Disabled individuals and intersects with our neurodiversity training, providing an integrated approach.
 Together, we explore the different models of disability, as well as concepts such as unconscious bias and how intersectionality forms an important element of inclusion.

 This holistic perspective ensures your workplace is not only legally aware but also primed with practical ideas of how to improve disability inclusion at work.